hashicorp/terraform-provider-aws/website/docs/r/elasticache_user_group.html.markdown

 The following arguments are optional:

 * `user_ids` - (Optional) The list of user IDs that belong to the user group.
+* `tags` - (Optional) A list of tags to be added to this resource.
+A tag is a key-value pair.

 ## Attributes Reference